viafintech/Barzahlen-Ruby/README.md

 For further documentation please refer to the [Barzahlen API v2 Documentation][api_documentation_idempotency].

-A `slip` object has idempotency built in and can be retried (**create**d) as often as it is needed as long as the same object is used.
+A `slip request` object has idempotency built in and can be retried (**send**) as often as it is needed as long as the same object is used.

 ## Functionality (`production` and `sandbox`)

 For development purposes the client lib can be set to sandbox mode by setting the `sandbox`-variable in the configuration to true.

-In sandbox mode every request and also webhooks, which you can issue with the [Control Center App][control_center_app], are simulated.
-Everything which is produced in this mode obviously cannot be used in production.

 For further information please refer to the [Barzahlen API Sandbox Documentation][api_documentation_sandbox]